Travel advice for England

 Martin Dunford

-Rough Guides turns 30 this year, and to celebrate former publisher and RG founder Martin Dunford has rounded up some great places to visit no more than thirty minutes by public transport from London.
-For more on great things to do, see and consume throughout the UK, see Martin's latest venture, www.coolplaces.co.uk
+Rough Guides turns 30 this year, and to celebrate, former publisher and RG founder Martin Dunford has picked some great places to visit that are no more than thirty minutes away by public transport from London.
+For more on great things to do, see, and enjoy throughout the UK, check out Martin's latest venture, www.coolplaces.co.uk

-Just 20 minutes from central London, yet with a vibe that's very much its own, St Albans is a commuter's dream.
-And of course some of things that make the city a nice place to live make it a great day out from London too.
-The cathedral is officially the oldest place of Christian worship in the country, it's got decent pubs and restaurants, and the buzzing centre of this thriving market town is a great place for a wander at any time of day.
+Just 20 minutes from central London, St Albans has its own unique vibe.
+It's a commuter's dream, and the things that make it a nice place to live also make it a great day out from London.
+The cathedral is the oldest place of Christian worship in the country.
+There are decent pubs and restaurants, and the buzzing center of this thriving market town is a great place for a wander at any time of day.

-Some would say you're still virtually in London when you're in Epping Forest, and in fact you are technically (the forest is owned by the City of London).
-Yet this vast and peaceful expanse couldn't feel less urban.
-Access is easy too; you can get there by taking the tube to Theydon Bois and, well, walking - picking up the tube again at Debden or Loughton stations.
+Some people say you're still basically in London when you're in Epping Forest, and technically you are (the forest is owned by the City of London).
+But this huge and peaceful area feels far from city life.
+It's easy to get there; just take the tube to Theydon Bois and walk, then catch the tube again at Debden or Loughton stations.
+Keep in mind that some walking paths might be temporarily closed due to ongoing conservation efforts, so it's a good idea to check for updates before you go.

-Just over half an hour from central London, and a popular day-trip for southeast London folk but little known by anyone else, Eynsford has lots to tempt you: the ruins of one of England's oldest Norman castles, the remains of a Roman villa in next-door Lullingstone - both English Heritage attractions - and excellent lunch spot The Plough, right in the middle of the village by the river.
+Just over half an hour from central London, Eynsford is a popular day-trip spot for people from southeast London but not well-known by others.
+There's plenty to see: the ruins of one of England's oldest Norman castles, the remains of a Roman villa in nearby Lullingstone—both English Heritage sites—and a great lunch spot, The Plough, right in the middle of the village by the river.
+The Plough has recently updated its menu to include more locally sourced ingredients, making it an even more appealing place for lunch.

-Winston Churchill's home for over 40 years is one of the most compelling attractions on the fringes of London, situated in a surprisingly verdant and picturesque location on the edge of the Kent Weald.
-The house itself is undistinguished, but the countryside is glorious, and the interior has been sensitively preserved and looks very much as it would have done when Churchill lived here.
+Winston Churchill's home for over 40 years is one of the most interesting places to visit near London.
+It's in a surprisingly green and beautiful area on the edge of the Kent Weald.
+The house itself isn't very special, but the countryside is amazing.
+Inside, it looks much like it did when Churchill lived there.
+As of 2023, Chartwell has different exhibitions and events throughout the year, giving you more insights into Churchill's life and legacy.

-Known as 'Station X', Bletchley Park was home to some of Britain's finest minds, focused on breaking the German's codes during World War II, including the famous 'Enigma' code.
-You can visit the original mansion and its collection of huts where the codebreakers worked, either on your own or on excellent free guided tours, and it's walking distance from Bletchley station, which is on the fast line out of Euston.
+Known as 'Station X', Bletchley Park was where some of Britain's smartest people worked on breaking German codes during World War II, including the famous 'Enigma' code.
+You can visit the original mansion and the huts where the codebreakers worked, either on your own or on excellent free guided tours.
+It's walking distance from Bletchley station, which is on the fast line out of Euston.
+Recently, Bletchley Park has added more interactive elements and digital displays to its exhibitions, making the experience more immersive for visitors.

 For the ultimate London experience, choose the right place to stay with our guide to the best areas to stay in London.